EOSIO/welcome/docs/60_eosio-getting-started-guide/10_installation-guides/25_installing-keosd.md

 ---
-content_title: Installing Cleos
+content_title: Installing Keosd
-link_text: Installing Cleos
+link_text: Installing Keosd
 ---

 It is recommended that you install the EOSIO prebuilt binaries, these binaries will install `nodeos`, `cleos`, and `keosd`.